-In addition, the work to review our Equality Outcomes has come at a great time in terms of our wider strategic development, with the recent publication of the National Park Partnership Plan and our Corporate Plan being approved by our Board in December 2024 (currently awaiting Scottish Government approval).
+In addition, the work to review our Equality Outcomes has come at a great time in terms of our wider strategic development, with the recent publication of the National Park Partnership Plan and our Corporate Plan being approved by our Board in December 2024 (which received ministerial approval in March 2025).
 Throughout the development of these Plans, we maintained a focal point on equalities work, knowing we would be refreshing our Outcomes soon after their publication.
 This has allowed us to have a strong strategic connection between all the documents; raising the visibility of equality work within both Plans, reinforcing the Plans' objectives through the Equality Outcomes we have set, and where possible, sharing indicators of success.